Rick Duckett: Coaching career

 Duckett was named head coach of the Grambling State Tigers in 2008 and signed a four-year contract.
 He coached the Tigers to a 6–23 overall record and 4–14 Southwestern Athletic Conference (SWAC) record.
-Duckett and two of his assistant coaches, Steve Portland and Phillip Stitt, were fired by Grambling State on September 25, 2009, in the wake of the death of Tigers player Henry White, who died on August 26, 2009 as a result of a preseason training exercise; Duckett was not present at the training as he was undergoing surgery.
+Duckett and two of his assistant coaches, Steve Portland and Phillip Stitt, were fired by Grambling State on September 25, 2009, in the wake of the death of Tigers player Henry White, who died on August 26, 2009, as a result of a preseason training exercise; Duckett was not present at the training as he was undergoing surgery.
 Duckett was not given a reason for his dismissal.
 He did not serve as a coach for two seasons and instead worked as a basketball color analyst for the UNC Greensboro Spartans on 101.1 WZTK-FM.

 Duckett returned to coaching when he was hired as an assistant coach for the Tennessee State Tigers in 2011.
 He joined the Miami RedHawks as an associate head coach in 2012.
 Duckett was hired as the assistant head coach of the Charleston Southern Buccaneers on August 29, 2017.
+He had been a candidate to return as head coach of Winston-Salem State in 2018 but they hired another coach and he stayed with the Buccaneers.
+Duckett served four seasons with the Buccaneers until he retired in 2021.
+He then worked as a consultant for the Houston Texans of the National Football League until he medically retired.

+Personal life

+Duckett's younger brother, Kenny, was a wide receiver for the New Orleans Saints and Dallas Cowboys.

+Duckett married his wife, Letita, in 1987 and they had two children.
+He led Bible studies at his local church.

+Duckett died on January 7, 2024, at the age of 66 after a battle with cancer.